Last Updated:

 Ventilation

-For older houses think about using a dehumidifier to help with reducing damp air.
+For older houses, consider using a dehumidifier to help reduce damp air.
 Use a dehumidifier in damp areas like basements, crawlspaces, etc.

 Seal Food